amarendrasharma/mailsender/readme.md

 Mailsender simplify the complexity of mass mailing.
 It beleives lossing battles is not mean to lossing a war .
 So using the power of "Queue Jobs" prodived by our beleoved framwork Laravel we empower our mass mail sending weapon <b> Mailsender </b> ha ha . lol

 > I hope!
-By reading super cool introduction you will never ask what is it ? again .
-I am practising to writing some documentation yet application is runnning well and good
+By reading the super cool introduction you will never ask what is it ? again .
+I am practising to writing some documentation yet application is runnning well and good.

+> I genuinely appreciate your feedback or coorection or contribution

 # Installation